 Today, we’d like to dig into the background of manufacturer incentives and highlight some of the key findings of the IRF’s research as it pertains to top manufacturing companies.

-So how exactly do manufacturer incentives work?
+So how exactly do manufacturer incentive programs work?

 In its most basic form, manufacturer incentives are defined as the offering of a reward to customers in order to encourage the purchase of a product.